Inspired by Bach: Series content

 DVD Volume 2 - Suite #4- Sarabande, directed by Atom Egoyan.
 A drama movie featuring Yo-Yo Ma, Egoyan's wife Arsinée Khanjian and Fame star Lori Singer.
 Perhaps the most enigmatic of the films in the series, Sarabande, as Egoyan explains in his interview for the series, came out of his meeting Yo-Yo to begin working on the film.
 Egoyan came to realize the relation that he and Yo-Yo had as listener and performer when Yo-Yo played for him.
-The film explores the relationships that a limousine driver, a doctor, and a real estate agent have amongst each other and with Yo-Yo as he travels to Canada to perform the Suites.
+The film explores the relationships that a limousine driver, a cellist-turned-doctor, and a real estate agent have amongst each other and with Yo-Yo as he travels to Canada to perform the Suites.

 DVD Volume 3 - Suite #5- Struggle for Hope, directed by Niv Fichman.
 Yo-Yo travels to Japan to work with "his favorite Kabuki actor" Bandō Tamasaburō to choreograph a dance for the Fifth Suite.
 The process is not always easy as Bandō finds himself struggling to express emotion while keeping up with the tempo of the suite, especially in the Allemande movement.
 However, with guidance from Yo-Yo, the completed piece is an exquisite work that takes the viewer through a range of emotions from lamenting to denial and dreaming all through the movements and gestures of a master Kabuki actor and the playing of Yo-Yo Ma.

 DVD Volume 3 - Suite #6- Six Gestures, directed by Patricia Rozema.
 Rozema and Yo-Yo explore the life of Bach when he wrote the Cello Suites with the help of ice dancers Jane Torvill and Christopher Dean as well as Tom McCamus, who plays Bach.
 Each of the movements of the Suite is equated to a gesture.
 The movements begin with McCamus as Bach narrating events in his life, setting the stage for Torvill and Dean to portray the particular gesture involved on ice.
 Over the course of the film we see Bach encounter joy at having the freedom to do "music for music's sake", question whether he is growing more isolated from the world-at-large, suffer the waning attentions of his patron, and grieve the loss of a wife.